-Model 3 has a unique horizontal face-level vent that spans the width of the dashboard.
+Model Y has a unique horizontal face-level vent that spans the width of the dashboard.
 Using the touchscreen, you can pinpoint exactly where you want to direct the air flowing from this vent when heating or cooling the front cabin area.

-- 1. Driver vent and controls - 2.
-Passenger vent and controls
+2. Passenger vent and controls